mgr098/qgc-mavlink-converter/README.md

 python3 main.py /path/to/qgc.plan
 ```

-## About
+## About 📝

 This Python script was created in order to upload QGC plans to the ANAFI AI drone.
-It also contains a file that uploads and runs a .mavlink file on a Parrot drone.
-Check out /src/README.md to see information on how to run both scripts with optional arguments.
+It also contains a script that uploads and starts an AirSDK mission on a Parrot drone using a mavlink file.
+Read the [documentation](./src/README.md) to run both scripts with optional arguments.

 ## TODO